cambridge-cares/TheWorldAvatar/Agents/NUSDavisWeatherStationAgent/README.md

 The mapping is achieved in this package by using one property file per group.
 Each property file contains one line per JSON key that should be linked to an IRI, e.g. like:
 ```
-co_slope=http:/example/co_slope
+temp_in=http:/example/temp_in
 ```
-If the IRI is left empty (`co_slope=` in the example), i.e. because there is no instance that represents the measure yet, it will be automatically created when the agent is run for the first time.
+If the IRI is left empty (`temp_in=` in the example), i.e. because there is no instance that represents the measure yet, it will be automatically created when the agent is run for the first time.
 This automatically generated URI will have the following form:
 ```